A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

-In addition to the last section showing the advantages of our proposed framework for the construction of core sets that approximate the aggregate posterior, we empirically demonstrate the benefits when conducting EVT based queries for active learning.
+In addition to the previous experiments showing the advantages in construction of core sets, we empirically demonstrate the benefits when conducting EVT based queries for active learning.
 Recall that active learning is challenging because we generally desire to query batches of informative data at a time instead of querying, re-training and re-evaluating one by one.
 This is particularly imperative for computationally expensive deep learning and adds a further constraint of not only querying meaningful samples, but also making sure to query diversely without too much redundancy between the queried examples.
 We consider this typical deep active learning scenario for MNIST and CIFAR10, where we start with a random subset of 50 and 100 data points respectively, train for 100 epochs to assure convergence and then make a query to include 100 further data points.
 We then proceed to train the network with the additional instances before repeatedly querying and training again.
 In a crucial distinction to the majority of active learning works that only investigate the quality of the query by re-training the entire model from scratch, we do not reset our weights in continued incremental training.
 This implicitly introduces a stronger impact of ordering and further acknowledges that not only labelling, but also training itself is expensive.
-Each experiment is repeated five times, alas always with the same initial random subset to preserve comparability between individual repetitions and across methods.
+Each experiment is repeated five times, always with the same initial random subset to preserve comparability between individual repetitions and across methods. \\